Virtual Environments made easy

 Python Virtual Environments made easy

 I was starting a project where I had to quickly check if a package, Flask, worked with the Python installed on my machine.
-As I ran the command to install Flask, it alerted me that the package was already installed as I had Anaconda on my machine.
+As I ran the command to install Flask, it alerted me that the package was already installed as I had Anacondaarrow-up-right on my machine.

 But when I tried to run the Hello World Flask app on Sublime Text 3, the console gave an error that it could not find the Flask module.
 I was confused and started reading online about the problem.
 I discovered that Anaconda had the Flask module but the Python I was using inside Sublime Text did not have it.
 I jot down to find a solution to understand how to setup Python properly, install the correct packages at the right place, and setup Sublime Text build system.
 My online research revealed about Virtual Environments, something that I had not read about before.